aiven/aiven-docs/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.md

 execute requests to learn more about the data in our dataset.

 :::note
-If you\'re new to OpenSearch® and its JavaScript client you might want to check
+If you're new to OpenSearch® and its JavaScript client you might want to check
 [how to write search queries with OpenSearch with NodeJS](opensearch-and-nodejs) first.
 :::